Immigration skills charge

 You’ll get a full refund if the worker’s visa application is:

 - refused or withdrawn

-- successful, but they don’t come to work for you
+- successful, but they do not come to work for you

 You’ll get a partial refund if the worker: